kloimhardt/clj-tiles/README.md

 ## Features
 * Solve over 100 graphical puzzles in the browser
 * Get Wordle inspired feedback
-* Live coding in the lecture room without the need for programming experience
+* Live coding in the lecture room without the need of programming experience
 * Learn functional programming to your inner child
-* Notice the similarities between coding and writing poetry
 * Load more puzzles from the web with the built in parser

 ## Roadmap